 Qosium Scope is a real-time analyzer for managing Qosium measurements.
-It activates and controls Qosium Probes over a network connection.
-Essential features are measurement parameterization, running measurements, results collection, and results visualization.
-Qosium Scope is an excellent tool for directed QoS and QoE measurements.
+You can use Scope to activate and control Qosium Probes over a network connection.
+The essential features of Scope are measurement parameterization, running measurements, results collection, and results visualization.
+Qosium Scope is an excellent tool for manual QoS and QoE measurements.

 Qosium Scope comes with an extensive set of parameters to configure measurements.
-However, parameterizing a typical measurement is still easy and most parameters are such that you don’t need to touch.
+However, parameterizing a typical measurement is straightforward.
+It's only a few settings you need to touch in most cases.
 All the parameters and visualization settings can be, naturally, saved, making it easy to return to an earlier measurement.

 Measurement results can be visualized in multiple ways.
-Meters, graphs, bars, and numerical formats, it’s up to you how you want to take a look at results.
-Results are averaged over desired period.
-From average results, one can drill into packet results, where QoS results of every single packet is shown.
+Meters, graphs, bars, and numerical formats, it’s up to you how you want to take a look at results, and which results.
+Visualized results are averaged over the desired time period.
+However, from average results, you can drill into packet results where QoS results for every single packet is shown.

-Changing between different visualization types is easy.
-You can also select the measures for visualization freely and on run-time from a large set of results measures.
+Changing between different visualization types and creating your dashboard views is easy.
+You can select the measures for visualization freely and name the dashboards as you wish.

 It is possible to also bring your own overlay images to Qosium Scope's map.
-This can be, for example, a building layout for indoor wireless measurements.
-Satellite positioning don’t work well indoors, but location information can also be given by clicking a mouse, or by using some other positioning technique.
+The image can be, for example, a building layout for indoor wireless measurements.
+Satellite positioning doesn't work well indoors, but location information can also be given by clicking a mouse, or by using some other positioning technique.

 Heatmap visualization can be parameterized to satisfy your needs.
 This includes, for example, ruling color coding, defining drawing precision, and selecting map style.

 In addition to QoS results, Qosium Probes extract overall network traffic to traffic flows.
 Flow analysis in Qosium Scope shows which network devices talk with whom through the node Qosium Probe is running.
-It is also a simple way to recognize if there are interesting applications traversing the Probe node.
+It is also a simple way to recognize if interesting applications are traversing the Probe node.

-All measurement results can be saved to a file, which can later be loaded back to Scope or taken easily to some other tool for analysis work.
-The results can be also sent to a data base, such as Qosium Storage, in real time.
+All measurement results can be saved to a file, which can later be loaded back to Scope or taken quickly to other analysis tools.
+The results can also be sent to a database, such as Qosium Storage, in real time.

 Qosium can also take packet captures from the traffic being measured.
-This is an optional feature, which can also be left out completely from a build, if desired.
+This is an optional feature, which can also be left out entirely from a build if desired.
 A pcap file is generated, which can be taken, for example, to Wireshark for accurate protocol analysis.
-Packet capture is taken from Layer-2 level, which ensures that also MAC layer protocol headers are included.
+Packet capture is taken from the Layer-2 level, which ensures that also MAC layer protocol headers are included.